OWC 2023 Unofficial Rules:

 No professionals in the host country are permitted to participate as anglers.
 No full or part time Bonnier Employees are permitted to participate as anglers.
 Contractors for Bonnier will need to be reviewed and approved.
 The term professional shall be defined as any individual who resides in and/or derived their principal income from actively engaging in the act of fishing in the past three years within the waters of the host country, such as a full or part time captain, mate or television personality whose program is centered on the act of fishing in the host country.
 The following individuals shall not be deemed professional under these rules and regulations; yacht brokers, licensed captains, mates who do not derive their principal income from fishing in the host country or do not actively engage in fishing as their primary occupation, event coordinators and/or tournament promoters, television personalities who periodically engage in fishing in the host country, but do not center their image, reputation, name or television program on fishing in the host country, charter operators and owners who periodically engage in fishing in the host country but do not actively engage in fishing on a regular basis as their primary occupation.
 All participants will be required to submit entry forms in which they will declare their occupation.
 Any questions arising as to any applicant angler being a professional angler as defined under these rules and regulations shall be resolved by the tournament organizer.
 The tournament organizer reserves the right to deny the entry of any applicant into the tournament.
 All decisions by the tournament organizer in regard to the determination of whether any proposed angler shall be declared a professional and therefore ineligible to fish in any tournament shall be final, binding and non-appealable.

-The entry fee of $14,750 provides entry for one team of up to (4) registered anglers.
+The early entry fee is $14,750 and provides entry for one team of up to (4) registered anglers.
+Teams registering after January 31st will pay a registration fee of $15,500.
+In order to receive the lower rate, please make sure you register your team and pay the $4,000 deposit by January 31st.
+After that date the higher price will apply.
 Only five (5) anglers may be registered for any one fishing day.
+Additional angler fee is $1,000.
 Only registered anglers, captains and mates will be allowed on the boat.
 In the event there are more than five anglers on the team, anglers may be rotated daily.
 In the event anglers need to be rotated in, the team must deliver a list of anglers to the tournament director prior to the start of fishing, indicating who the anglers are for that given day.
 Teams are provided a registered tournament charter boat, captain and mate.
 Registered charter boat captains or mates cannot be registered tournament anglers.
 Teams are not allowed to replace registered charter boat captains, mates or charter boats provided by the tournament.
 Teams are allowed to leader or handle their own fish releases or catches.
 Teams are not allowed to hire other boats, planes or helicopters to find fish or assist them in any way in catching or releasing fish.
 Registered anglers may not draw chartered boats in which they have ownership or any other interest.
 Costa Rica regulations require that everyone on the boat have a fishing license and each charter boat have a registered captain and mate for that fishing day.
 The tournament will provide fishing licenses for registered anglers.
 All teams must participate in the charter boat draw.
 Teams will fish on a different charter boat each day.
 In the event a boat is disabled, a replacement boat will be rotated in for that day and any lost fishing time will be compensated for at the discretion of the tournament organizers.

 Team Registration, Team Photos, Boat Draw and Release Video Camera Check-in